-- A. Definition.
+A. Definition.
 The total area of all floor levels of a building.
+Floor Area shall be regulated as follows:

-Gross floor area will be measured to the outer face of the exterior wall, or in the absence of an exterior wall, to the furthest extension of the edge of the floor surface. - 1.
-Gross Floor Area includes public egress/ingress balconies, stairs, and stairwells. - 2.
-Gross Floor Area excludes: - a) Areas used for parking facilities within the principal building. - b) Areas used as private balconies. - c) Areas used for basements cellars in single-family dwellings. - d) Areas used for and solely dedicated to the housing of mechanical systems. - e) Areas used as unfinished attics. - f) Areas used for detached accessory structures to single and two-family dwellings and which are used for storage or parking.
-Said accessory structure must conform to Section V-2.D.7. - B. In the R-4 District, the maximum floor area ratio may be increased to 0.70, provided that there is a minimum of 2,000 square feet of lot area per dwelling unit. - C. Where part or all of the off-street parking spaces required by Section VIII-5 are provided underground below a principal structure or incorporated within a principal structure in the B-3U, General Business-University Zoning District, the maximum floor area ratio specified in Table VI-1 may be increased by a maximum of 25% in accordance with the following formula:
+Gross floor area will be measured to the outer face of the exterior wall, or in the absence of an exterior wall, to the furthest extension of the edge of the floor surface.

+- 1. Gross Floor Area includes public egress/ingress balconies, stairs, and stairwells. - 2.
+Gross Floor Area excludes: - a) Areas used for parking facilities within the principal building. - b) Areas used as private balconies. - c) Areas used for basements in single-family dwellings. - d) Areas used for and solely dedicated to the housing of mechanical systems. - e) Areas used as unfinished attics. - Areas used for detached accessory structures to single and two-family dwellings and which are used for storage or parking.
+Said accessory structure must conform to Section V-2.D.7. - B. Where part or all of the off-street parking spaces required by Section VIII-5 are provided underground below a principal structure or incorporated within a principal structure in the B-3U, General Business-University Zoning District, the maximum floor area ratio specified in Table VI-43 may be increased by a maximum of 25% in accordance with the following formula: